itzg/docker-minecraft-server/README.md

 Enable [Forge server](http://www.minecraftforge.net/) mode by adding a `-e TYPE=FORGE` to your command-line.

 The overall version is specified by `VERSION`, [as described in the section above](#versions) and will run the recommended Forge version by default.
-You can also choose to run a specific Forge version with `FORGEVERSION`, such as `-e FORGEVERSION=14.23.5.2854`.
+You can also choose to run a specific Forge version with `FORGE_VERSION`, such as `-e FORGE_VERSION=14.23.5.2854`.

     docker run -d -v /path/on/host:/data \
         -e TYPE=FORGE \
-        -e VERSION=1.12.2 -e FORGEVERSION=14.23.5.2854 \
+        -e VERSION=1.12.2 -e FORGE_VERSION=14.23.5.2854 \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

 To use a pre-downloaded Forge installer, place it in the attached `/data` directory and